 A SHORT INTRODUCTION

 This might come as a shocker to you all, but my real name is Simon, but friends within the cycling community call me Ebbe.
-I'm 31 years of age and I spend most of the hours of my day as a Digital Marketer and Content Strategist in the Greater Copenhagen area (aka Malmö/Copenhagen).
+I'm 31 years of age and I spend most of the hours of my day as a freelance photographer shooting commercial sports and fashion.

 FIVE FUN FACTS: